Quantum Shannon Theory & Quantum Cryptography

 Frédéric Dupuis, Mario Berta, Jürg Wullschleger, and Renato Renner

 Applications of decoupling range from quantum Shannon theory to quantum cryptography to quantum thermodynamics to quantum many body physics to the study of black hole radiation.
-Recently, we were able to extend our results to Catalytic decoupling of quantum information and Conditional decoupling of quantum Information.
+We were able to extend our results to Catalytic decoupling of quantum information and Conditional decoupling of quantum Information.

-In my work I focus on the underlying mathematical methods, including in particular matrix analysis and (non-commutative) optimization theory.
+In our work, we focus on the underlying mathematical methods, including in particular matrix analysis and optimization theory.
 Good examples for this fruitful interplay are the following results:

 - Multivariate trace inequalities